-The onus is on the applicant to make out each of these elements.180
+The onus is on the applicant to make out each of these elements.
+190

-(b) The relationship between 'direct' and 'indirect' discrimination
+The relationship between 'direct' and 'indirect' discrimination (b)

 Prior to the insertion of s 9(1A) into the RDA, a body of opinion suggested that the language of s 9(1) and the specific prohibitions in the RDA were wide enough to cover indirect racial discrimination.
-It has been suggested that the section was inserted to remove doubt that s 9(1) and the succeeding provisions might not cover indirect discrimination rather than because its terms were not general enough to do so.181 However, in Australian Medical Council v Wilson182 ('Siddiqui'), the Full Court of the Federal Court held that ss 9(1) and (1A) of the RDA should be construed as being mutually exclusive.
-Heerey J stated that such an approach was 'consistent with the language of the provisions, their legislative history and the preponderance of authority'.183 This does not prevent applicants from pleading both direct and indirect discrimination in the alternative.184
+It has been suggested that the section was inserted to remove doubt that s 9(1) and the succeeding provisions might not cover indirect discrimination rather than because its terms were not general enough to do so.191 However, in Australian Medical Council v Wilson192 ('Siddiqui'), the Full Court of the Federal Court held that ss 9(1) and (1A) of the RDA should be construed as being mutually exclusive.
+Heerey J stated that such an approach was 'consistent with the language of

+192 (1996) 68 FCR 46.

-178 By the Law and Justice Legislation Amendment Act 1990 (Cth) which came into effect on 22 December 1990.
-179 See 4.3 and 5.2.3 respectively.
+See 4.3 and 5.2.3 respectively.

-180 Australian Medical Council v Wilson (1996) 68 FCR 46, 62 (Heerey J with whom Black CJ agreed on this issue, 47), 79 (Sackville J).
+190 Australian Medical Council v Wilson (1996) 68 FCR 46, 62 (Heerey J with whom Black CJ agreed on this issue, 47), 79 (Sackville J).